The Stories Behind 8 Back-to-School Essentials

 After your kids finish their first assignment of the school year, a 10-page paper titled, "What I Did Over Summer Vacation," they're going to have to bind all those pages together.
 Thankfully there are plenty of inventions available to do just that.

 They could start with the most recent paper-holding innovation, the binder clip.
-Developed in 1910 by Louis E. Baltzley, the flexible black metal clip with silver handles has remained unchanged for 100 years, proving the old adage, "If it ain't broken, don't fix it."
+Developed in 1910 by Louis E. Baltzley, the flexible black metal clip with silver handles has remained unchanged for over 100 years, proving the old adage, "If it ain't broken, don't fix it."

 6. 3-Ring Binders